 Professor Luo’s research mainly addresses mathematical issues in information sciences, with particular focus on the design, analysis and applications of optimization algorithms.
 Professor Luo consults regularly with industry on topics related to signal processing and digital communication.
 Professor Luo was the semi-plenary speaker for the International Symposium on Mathematical Programming in 2003 and IEEE CDC conference in 2011, the distinguished lecturer for the IEEE Sensor Array and Multichannel Signal Processing Workshop in 2006, the plenary speaker for the IEEE Signal Processing Advance for Wireless Communications (SPAWC) Workshop in 2013, and IEEE Signal Processing Theory and Methods Workshop in 2014.
 Professor Luo has served as the Chair of the IEEE Signal Processing Society Technical Committee on Signal Processing for Communications (SPCOM).
 He was the Editor in Chief for IEEE Transactions on Signal Processing from 2012 to 2014, and served as the Associate Editor for many internationally recognized journals, including Mathematics of Operations Research, Management Science, Mathematical Programming and others.

-Prof. Shiping ZHUShiping ZHU / Office of Vice President (External and Student Affairs)
+Prof. Shiping ZHUShiping ZHU / Vice President (External and Student Affairs)

 Professor Zhu received B.Eng. degree from Zhejiang University in 1982 and Ph.D. degree from McMaster University in 1991.
 He joined Department of Chemical Engineering and Department of Materials Science and Engineering at McMaster University as a faculty member in 1994.
 He became a Canada Research Chair in 2001 and served as the Department Chair from 2009 to 2014.
 Currently, he serves as the Vice President for External and Student Affairs of the Chinese University of Hong Kong, Shenzhen.

 Professor Zhu is a member of the Editorial Advisory Board of Progress in Polymer Science, Reaction Chemistry and Engineering, Industrial and Engineering Chemistry Research, Macromolecular Reaction Engineering, Macromolecular Theory and Simulation, and Chinese Journal of Chemical Engineering (English Edition).
-He has been an active consultant for polymer industries.
+He is an active consultant for polymer industries.

 Mr. K.C.
 YUENK.C.
-YUEN / Office of Vice President (Administration)
+YUEN / Vice President (Administration)

 Mr. KC Yuen graduated from the Chinese University of Hong Kong with a BSSc degree in Sociology in 1975.
 He received a Diploma in Management Studies from the Hong Kong Polytechnic in 1979.
 In 1982, he attended the Higher Education Administrators’ Programme at the University of Manchester, UK.
 He joined the Personnel Office of CUHK in 1982 and became the Acting Director of the Office in 2012.
 With over 30 years of experience in public administration, Mr. Yuen has been an active member of several major committees at CUHK and played an important role in University management before his appointment as Vice President (Administration) at the Chinese University of Hong Kong, Shenzhen.

-Prof. Xia LIXia LI / AVP cum Dir of Student Affairs
+Prof. Xia LIXia LI / Associate Vice President cum Dir of Student Affairs

 Professor Li received her BS and MPhil in electronic engineering and SIP (signal and information processing) from Xidian University in 1989 and 1992 respectively.
-She was later conferred a PhD in Department of information engineering philosophy by CUHK in 1997.
-She was a former dean of College of Information Engineering at Shenzhen University, a director of Shenzhen key laboratory of advanced communication and information processing.
-She is currently Associate Vice-President cum Director of Student Affairs at CUHKSZ.
+She was later conferred a PhD in Department of Information Engineering by CUHK in 1997.
+She was former Dean of College of Information Engineering at Shenzhen University, and Director of Shenzhen key laboratory of advanced communication and information processing.
+She is currently Associate Vice President cum Director of Student Affairs at CUHK(SZ).

-Professor Li's research interests include intelligent computing and its applications, image processing and pattern recognition and so on.
-She is a member of a council of Chinese Institute of Electronics(CIE), and also she is a managing director of the Chinese electronic society undergraduate education working committee.
-Professor Li's publications contain over 70 items including journal articles and compiled textbook for undergraduates.
+Professor Li's research interests include intelligent computing and its applications, image processing and pattern recognition.
+She is a member of council of Chinese Institute of Electronics(CIE), and also she is a managing director of the Chinese electronic society undergraduate education working committee.
+Professor Li has published over 70 publications including journal articles and compiled textbook for undergraduates.
 She has received several research grants including the national natural science foundation grants.
-She is concurrently the Editorial Board Member of Chinese Journal of Electronics.
+She is concurrently an Editorial Board Member of Chinese Journal of Electronics.

-Prof. Tony LITony LI / AVP cum Dir of Research Administration
+Prof. Tony LITony LI / Associate Vice President cum Dir of Research Administration